shawkui/shawkui.github.io/_pages/tools.md

 * [ASCII Checker](https://shawkui.github.io/tools/ascii_checker.html): A tool that helps you identify non-ASCII characters in your text or files.

-* [Markdown Cleaner](https://shawkui.github.io/tools/md_cleaner.html): A tool that clean the Markdown file to reduce character number.
+* [Markdown Cleaner](https://shawkui.github.io/tools/md_cleaner.html): A tool that cleans the Markdown file to reduce character number.

+* [Text Viewer](https://shawkui.github.io/tools/text_viewer.html): A tool that views the text/code files.